 All work should be previously unpublished, unless it has appeared only on a personal website.
 If it has, please let us know.
 We require first rights for publishing work in Curator publications, as well as the right to publish in other publications by the Curator in future, should we decide to do so.
 The author retains the copyright and can publish elsewhere at any time following the first publication of the work by the Curator.
 We accept multiple and simultaneous submissions.

-Submissions (with the sole exception of story submissions) should be emailed to firstname.lastname@example.org with the subject “Weekly Poem Submission,” “Essay Submission,” or “Leaf Submission” as applies.
+Submissions (with the exception of story submissions) may be emailed to email@example.com with the subject “Weekly Poem Submission,” “Essay Submission,” or “Leaf Submission” as applies.
 Attach a profile picture and include a one-sentence description of yourself.

 When to Submit